International Schools

 The International School Award celebrates the achievements of schools that do exceptional work in international education.
 Fostering an international dimension in the curriculum is at the heart of the British Council’s work with schools, so that young people gain the cultural understanding and skills they need for life work in today’s world.

 Alongside following the National Curriculum, we recognise the importance of enhancing all aspects of Global Education.
-Through our involvement in the Erasmus+ Project Songs, Stories and Science from Marsh, Coast and Sea, we have developed deep and lasting partnerships with schools in Guadeloupe, including reciprocal visits from staff.
+Prior to the Covid pandemic, through our involvement in the Erasmus+ Project Songs, Stories and Science from Marsh, Coast and Sea, we developed partnerships with schools in Guadeloupe, including reciprocal visits from staff.

 We are proud to be able to develop the international and cultural learning for all of our children as we celebrate and share what is unique and wonderful about our locality, whilst learning about and celebrating different cultures from around the world.